Emotion 1: Emotional cause and effect

 What happens when we extend the time and add context?

-(Right-click and open the image in a new tab to see a bigger version.)
+(Click on the image to see a bigger version.)

 Now we can see the character, Susano-o, going through three emotions: focused, confused, shocked.